dlang/DIPs/DIPs/DIP1NNN-MVF.md

 A changelog entry detailing said features will accompany the release in which they appear.

+These new features must persist for at least 1 year before moving on to **Stage 3: Epoch**

 ### Stage 3: Epoc - D Becomes `@safe`-by-Default Programming Language

 DMD will be updated to be a `@safe`-by-default compiler.